tgjeon/TensorFlow-Tutorials-for-Time-Series/README.md

 - ```tf:dnn``` is deprecated and will be removed after 2016-08-01.
 Use ```tf.contrib.layers.stack``` instead.

 Now I am working on modifying previous source code for tensorflow ver.
 0.10.0rc0.

+#### Notice
+- I have received many request for revising the code for the current tensorflow version.
+- I will provide summarized presentation file for the theory of time series prediction.
+- And How to apply the tensorflow implementation for kaggle competitions.
+- Target implementation will be tensorflow v1.2